 The paperwork for all projects which have a research-basis should be taken to JCU Connect – the Commercial Office handles only non-research-based projects.

-Please see the JCU Connect contacts page to find the people responsible for the different services provide to the JCU research community.
+Please see the JCU Connect contacts page to find the people responsible for the different services provided to the JCU research community.